kevinchu-mexiporc/Intro-to-IM/finalProject/journal.md

 I will add leds(maybe neon)to visualize the distance by different colors.
 For the speaker part, I will take the advice from professor to play the sound from the p5js edge, I think i will not add a speaker to the device.

 ## P5js elements:
-  - Four classes of light on different edges
+  - Four classes of light on different edges -> pixels controlled by a single function
     - Methods to controll shining frequency and color
   - A class to receive data from the Arduino
-  - A function for sound display
+  - A function for sound display(?

 ## Arduino elements:
   - Analog input of ultrasonic sensors
   - Analog output to controll two servo motors
   - Analog output to controll the speaker(X
-  - Digital output of leds
+  - Digital output of leds(x
-  - A pole
+  - A pole -> Hot glue stick
   - Four ultrasonic sensors -> Four IR distance sensors (2022/05/05)
-  - Two servo motors(continuous rotation)
+  - Two servo motors(continuous rotation) -> two micro servo motors
   - Bread board and circuts
   - A speaker(X
-  - Some leds
+  - Some leds(X

 ## P5js Progress:
 (2022/04/26)